www.positive-palmistry.com

 Saturn finger: The middle finger, associated with responsibility and security.

-Apollo finger: The ring finger, associated with creativity and personal satisfaction.
+Apollo finger: The ring finger is associated with creativity and personal satisfaction.

 Thumb: The seat of willpower, logic, and desire.